FakeItEasy/FakeItEasy/CONTRIBUTING.md

 1. Push the branch up to GitHub (`git push origin my-branch`)
 1. Send a [pull request](https://help.github.com/articles/using-pull-requests) on GitHub

-You should **never** work on a clone of develop and you should **never** send a pull request from develop - always from a branch.
+You should **never** work directly on the `develop` branch and you should **never** send a pull request from the `develop` branch - always from a feature branch.
 The reasons for this are detailed below.

 ## Handling Updates from upstream/develop